 One of the best ways to find out if your office is indeed suffering from poor lighting is to ask your employees if they suffer from some of the very common and negative effects associated with it.
 Do they suffer from eye strain?
 Do they find themselves squinting throughout the day in order to see things more clearly?
 Do they often have headaches while at their desk or looking at their computer screens?

 Another, more systematic way to determine where your office is lacking proper lighting is to perform various ergonomic tests.
 It is possible to measure the average illumination throughout your workplace.
 Do this and compare your findings with what is recommended for optimal productivity and safety.
 You can also use this as a guide.

 Need more help finding lighting that works in your office?
-Call our furniture experts today at (800) 558-1010 or shop our full selection of lighting here.
+Call our furniture experts today at (800) 558-1010 or shop our full selection of office lighting.